jwilliams108/dotfiles/README.md

 # dotfiles
-My .files for zsh, vim and others
+My .files for zsh, vim, git and others